SoniEx2/loic/README.md

 An experiment in using Libera and OFC with an unifying IRC client.

+## Anonymous contributions

+This project accepts anonymous contributions!
+They SHOULD NOT be sent via email.
+Email is not anonymous, in fact, it is kinda the opposite, and PGP kinda makes it worse.
+Rather, contact us on IRC for details.

+## Acknowledgements

+Thanks to GNOME for GTK4 and associated libraries.
+Thanks to spacekookie for pointing us to gtk-rs examples, even if they're not easy to translate to C.

 ## License

 This program is free software; you can redistribute it and/or modify